By Thailand specialist Charlotte

 The tour can be adapted to suit your appetite for exploration and energy levels on the day and I'd recommend it as easily the best way to explore the many facets of this fascinating city.

-Learn about Thai cuisine on a cookery courses
+Learn about Thai cuisine on a cooking course

 Essential Thai cooking ingredients: chillies and kaffir lime leaves